johann-solo/om-go/site/content/blog/2017-08-19-terikayi-salmon-skewers.md

 image: null
 categories: blog
 tags: food
-excerpt: >-
-  <p>From the salmon to the gluten free noodles, sprouts and snow peas, this is
-  a tasty bowl full of protein and other nutrients</p>
+excerpt: From the salmon to the gluten free noodles, sprouts and snow peas, this is a tasty bowl full of protein and other nutrients
 ---

 It feels like I haven't blogged in so long but it's only been a few days.
 Those few days were packed with so much activity though.
 Work has been busy, life has been busy and just about everything else.
 Today was a day I was looking forward to for a long time.
 My first Saturday morning off in months!
 I was so excited I could barely sleep and was running on hyper-mode adrenaline all day and a lot of caffeine!
 I had a doctors appt first thing but my husband and I decided to use this day to celebrate our anniversary which is actually in a couple of weeks so we decided to go have a nice little breakfast after my appointment and after that, I treated myself to a pedicure.
 It's been since about 2014 that I had a pro pedicure and it felt so good I wanted to cry (sleep deprivation has me emotional over everything)!
 I'm usually way too cheap and too busy to sit for an hour or longer to let someone do what I can do, and do for myself.
 That doesn't sound right but I think you get what I mean.
 My husband insisted though, and I'm super glad he did!
 My feet look soo pretty!